thePatmanMI/android-runtime-docs/advanced-topics/execution-flow.md

 ---

 ## Google's V8
  V8 is the JavaScript Engine which compiles and executes the JavaScript code.
 It takes advantage of the [Just-In-Time technique](http://whatis.techtarget.com/definition/just-in-time-compiler-JIT) to process JavaScript code with great efficiency.
-[Read more.](https://github.com/v8/v8/wiki/Introduction)
+[Read more.](https://developers.google.com/v8/)

 ## JNI
  JNI is the **Java Native Interface** that provides means for Java code to interact with native code.
 Put shortly - it allows a Java program to invoke functions in another C/C++ program and vice versa.
 In the context of a NativeScript application JNI is the communicational layer between the V8 JavaScript Engine and the platform - Java/Android code.
 [Read more.](http://developer.android.com/training/articles/perf-jni.html)

 ## Metadata Generator
- The [Metadata Generator](http://docs.nativescript.org/runtimes/android/metadata/overview.html) uses Apache Commons BCEL to iterate through all native dependencies added to the project, and exposes their public API to the Android Runtime.
+ The [Metadata Generator](../metadata/overview.md) uses Apache Commons BCEL to iterate through all native dependencies added to the project, and exposes their public API to the Android Runtime.

 ## Bindings Generator
- The Bindings Generator is responsible for the dynamic generation of implemented classes and interfaces.
+ The [Bindings Generator](../generator/overview.md) is responsible for the dynamic generation of implemented classes and interfaces.
 When the user implements an Android object, a custom Java proxy object is created.
 The process of generating Java classes at run-time is highly optimized.
-[Read more.](http://docs.nativescript.org/runtimes/android/generator/overview.html)

 ---